stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 above was a churning and opalescent mass of tenuous ice-vapours, and the cold clutched at our vitals.
-Wearily resting the outfit-bags to which we had instinctively clung throughout our desperate flight, we rebuttoned our heavy garments for the stumbling climb down the mound and the walk through the aeon-old stone maze to the foothills where our a&euml;roplane waited.
-Of what had set us fleeing from the darkness of earth&rsquo;s secret and archaic gulfs we said nothing at all.
+Wearily resting the outfit-bags to which we had instinctively clung throughout our desperate flight, we rebuttoned our heavy garments for the stumbling climb down the mound and the walk through the aeon-old stone maze to the foothills where our aëroplane waited.
+Of what had set us fleeing from the darkness of earth's secret and archaic gulfs we said nothing at all.

-  In less than a quarter of an hour we had found the steep grade to the foothills&mdash;the probable ancient terrace&mdash;by which we had descended, and could see the dark bulk of our great plane amidst the sparse ruins on the rising slope ahead.
-Half way uphill toward our goal we paused for a momentary breathing-spell, and turned to look again at the fantastic palaeogean tangle of incredible stone shapes below us&mdash;once more outlined mystically against an unknown west.
+  In less than a quarter of an hour we had found the steep grade to the foothills--the probable ancient terrace--by which we had descended, and could see the dark bulk of our great plane amidst the sparse ruins on the rising slope ahead.
+Half way uphill toward our goal we paused for a momentary breathing-spell, and turned to look again at the fantastic palaeogean tangle of incredible stone shapes below us--once more outlined mystically against an unknown west.
 As we did so we saw that the sky beyond had lost its morning haziness; the restless ice-vapours having moved up to the zenith, where their mocking outlines seemed on the point of settling into some bizarre pattern which they feared to make quite definite or conclusive.